nodejs/node/doc/api/async_hooks.md

 placed in an unused resource pool to be used later.
 For these `destroy()` will be called just before the resource is placed on the unused resource pool.

-**Note:** Some resources depend on GC for cleanup.
+*Note:* Some resources depend on GC for cleanup.
 So if a reference is made to the `resource` object passed to `init()` it's possible that `destroy()` is never called.
 Causing a memory leak in the application.
-Of course if you know the resource doesn't depend on GC then this isn't an issue.
+Of course if the resource doesn't depend on GC then this isn't an issue.

 #### `async_hooks.currentId()`